hscells/hscells.github.io/ai-notes/probability-theory.md

 $$

-The joint probability of $P(A,B)$ does not need to be known, the posterier probability $P(A|B)$ using the proir belief $P(A)$ and $P(B)$, and the likelihood $P(B|A)$ can be calculated.
+The joint probability of $P(A,B)$ does not need to be known.

+The posterior probability $P(A|B)$ using the prior belief $P(A)$ and $P(B)$, and the likelihood $P(B|A)$ can be calculated instead.

  More conditions can be added and the rule stays the same:

 $$
 P(A|B,E)={P(B|A,E)P(A|E)\over P(B|E)}
 $$

 Bayes' rule is most helpful in solving diagnoses-type problems.
-The process of arguing from effet to cause is what the rule is good for.
+The process of arguing from effect to cause is what the rule is good for.
 It can be used to estimate the probability of causes given some effects.

 ### Naïve Bayes Model